rossillingworth/tesb-rt-se/examples/cxf/interceptors/README.txt

 * From the command line:
      cd service ; mvn exec:java

-* From within the Talend Service Factory OSGi container: karaf@tsf> features:install tsf-example-interceptors-server
+* From within the TESB OSGi container: karaf@trun> features:install talend-cxf-example-interceptors-server

    (Make sure you've first installed the examples features repository as described in the parent README.)